 New Online Recharter System for 2022

-To improve systems and increase speed and efficiency in processes while reducing costs, the current Internet Recharter system will be phased out.
-All units with a charter expire date of December 31, 2021, and beyond will be submitted through a new system located in Internet Advancement 2.0 (https://advancements.scouting.org).
-More information and training materials will be released soon.
+To improve systems and increase speed and efficiency in processes while reducing costs, all units with a charter expire date of December 31, 2021, and beyond will submitted their charter renewals through a new system located in Internet Advancement 2.0.

-A: The new Internet Recharter will be activated on October 15, 2021, for all units with a charter expire date of December 31, 2021, and later
+The new Internet Recharter is open as of October 15, 2021, for all units with a charter expire date of December 31, 2021, and later.

 - Renew your unit charter online.
 Access codes are with the recharter packet distributed at September district roundtables.

 - Meet with the executive officer of your charter organization to sign the Charter Agreement in September.